Helpful Hints for Brush Cutter Use and Maintenance

 Use the Right Brush Cutter for the Job!

 Do you have the right brush cutter for the job?
-Often times we see customers begin with a less expensive unit because, “they are only doing light work”.
+Often times we see customers begin with a less expensive unit because, "they are only doing light work."
 Then the neighbor sees how good it works and asks to borrow the unit to clear heavier brush.
-Make sure you are always working within the manufacturer’s recommendations!
+Make sure you are always working within the manufacturer's recommendations!

 Always Inspect the Working Area!

-Carefully inspect the area you will be mowing to find hidden objects, especially if it is the first time you are clearing this location.
+Carefully inspect the area you will be mowing to find hidden objects, especially if it is the first time you are clearing this location!
 One customer I know ran up on a 3-point hitch attachment half buried in the ground.
-He was moving full speed, without every inspecting the area, and not only did he injure himself, but the brush cutter was almost a complete write off.
+He was moving full speed, without ever inspecting the area, and not only did he injure himself, but the brush cutter was almost a complete write off.

 Inspect your Brush Cutter Frequently!

-Use Good Practice with Hydraulic Connections and Flow to Extend your Motor’s Life
+Use Good Practice with Hydraulic Connections and Flow to Extend Your Motor's Life

 Be sure hydraulic connections are free of debris before connecting them.
 Hooking up the hydraulic couplers is an opportunity to introduce dirt and debris into the hydraulic system on your host machine and your cutter, which could lead to further internal problems.